jgm/pandoc/doc/lua-filters.md

 `walk(self, lua_filter)`

 Applies a Lua filter to the Pandoc element.
-Just as for full-document filters, the order in which elements are handled are Inline → Inlines → Block → Blocks → Meta → Pandoc.
+Just as for full-document filters, the order in which elements are traversed can be controlled by setting the `traverse` field of the filter;
+see the section on [traversal order][Traversal order].

 Parameters: